 The theme here is that the AirPods have a very consumer-friendly sound, and you can see it above.
 However, this is only under perfect conditions.
 The AirPods target a somewhat bass-heavy response, but most people will not hear it simply because the AirPods don’t cancel out sound, nor do they block it out.

-Right to the point, the low end isn’t great.
-It could be because of the lack of a seal, but the bass in California by Childish Gambino feels like it’s a very low mid rather than a bass.
+Right to the point, the low end isn’t great, but that’s entirely because of the lack of a seal.
+For example, the bass in California by Childish Gambino feels like it’s a very low mid rather than a bass.

 Considering how loud these can get, I’m actually really impressed with the highs.
 Sure, there isn’t a ton of detail reproduced by a cymbal hit, but nothing ever gets harsh or painful.